Prash1723/db_projects/weather/README.md

 # Visualise Current Weather Stats

-**Aim** : To visualise current temperature, humidity and wind speed at your specified cities.
+To visualise current temperature, humidity and wind speed at your specified cities.
 Using Python-weather module to retrieve the fore mentioned data and print it using Rich module.

-**Author** : Praveen Shekar
+**Contributor** : Praveen Shekar

-**Modules used** : Python-weather, Asyncio, Rich
+## Requirements

+- Python 3.x
+- Modules:
+    - Python-weather
+    - Asyncio
+    - Rich